 - Agent Select (For ELITE OFFICE PRO Accounts)

 Select an agent from your office roster.
 This is only available for Elite Office accounts.

 Additionally, enabling a captcha to your form will help reduce spam from malicious senders, and you can choose to create a new contact for every form submission.
 However, If the same phone number or email is submitted, it will be added on to the original contact that has the same information.

 If you want to add a new input, use the Add a new input button that is at the bottom of your existing form inputs.

 To delete one of your form inputs, click the delete icon that appears in the upper right hand corner of the desired input.

-To edit an existing input, click on the green “edit” link that appears in the upper right hand corner of this input.
+To edit an existing input, click on the Edit link that appears in the upper right hand corner of this input.
 This will toggle a mini-editing form for this input.
-You can then change what you want the Question/Label to be, choose what input type to use.
+You can then change what you want the Question/Label to be and choose what input type to use.
 For input types that have several preset options, type in the options separated by commas in the Values area.
 You can also choose to make some input types required fields by checking the Required checkbox.
 To see what the input will look like, click on the Preview button.